radumarias/syncoxiders/website/pages/poc-demo.md

 Other args:
 - `--checksum`: (disabled by default): if specified it will calculate `MD5 hash` for files when detecting changes and when comparing file in `path1` with the file in `path2` when applying `Add` and `Modify` operations.
-    **This is useful if any of the paths doesn't support `mtime` or even `size` or if the clocks on endpoints are out of sync**
+    **This is especially useful if any pf the paths is accessed over the network and doesn't support `mtime` or even `size` or if the clocks are out of sync**
-    **It will be considerably slower when activated**
+    **It will be considerably slower when enabled**
 - `--no-crc`: (disabled by default): if specified it will skip `CRC` check after file was transferred.
-Without this it compares the `CRC` of the file in `path1` before transfer with the `CRC` of the file in `path2` after transferred.
-This ensures the file integrity after transfered. **Checking `CRC` is highly recommend if any of the endpoitns is accessed over the network.**
+Without this it compares the `CRC` of the file in `path1` with the `CRC` of the file in `path2` after transferred.
+This ensures the file integrity after transfered.
+    **Checking `CRC` is highly recommend if any of the paths is accessed over the network.**
 - `--dry-run`: this simulates the sync.
-Will not actually create, modify or delete any of the files on paths, will just print the operations that would have normally be applied to paths
+Will not apply any changes to the paths, will just print the operations that would have normally be applied to paths
-- `log-all-changes`: by default it doesn't log each change that is applied, but every 100th change, so it won't clutter the logs.
-Setting this param will log all changes
+- `log-all-changes`: by default it doesn't log each change that is applied, but every 100th change so it won't clutter the logs.
+Setting this will log all changes

 ## Limitations